atomicdata-dev/atomic-server/docs/src/astro-guide/7-fetching-data.md

 ![](img/7-1.webp)

-It's not rendered as markdown yet so lets quickly fix that by installing `marked` and updating our `index.astro`
+It's not rendered as markdown yet so let's quickly fix that by installing `marked` and updating our `index.astro`.

 ```
 npm install marked